Why Does My Child Need A Crown?

 Are There Any Risks?

-Crowns are generally safe, and infections and allergic reactions are rare.
-The most common complication is the crown coming loose or falling out.
-Crowns can sometimes irritate your gums and cause them to become inflamed.
-Gum recession can also occur.
-This is when the gum tissue around the dental crown starts to pull away from the tooth.
-If this happens, you may need to have the dental crown replaced.
+Crowns can sometimes irritate your gums and cause inflammation.
+Gum recession can occur if the gum tissue around the dental crown pulls away from the tooth.
+If this happens, the dental crown may need to be replaced.

-Dental Crowns In Denver
+Dental Crowns in Denver

 Frequently Asked Questions